Local Soil Reconstruction & Subsurface Intelligence

 Receives from:

-- morie_site → lease boundary, bathymetry, soil grids
+- morie_site → lease boundary, bathymetry and soil grids

 - morie_layout → floater cluster and anchor coordinates